-One of the key factors that might cause our operating results to fluctuate from quarter to quarter and from year to year is the status of our litigation with O2.
-As described beginning on page 7 of the risk factors, the outcome of that litigation is highly uncertain.
-We expect to continue to incur patent litigation expenses in future periods, and such expenses might fluctuate significantly from quarter to quarter due to developments in the litigation.
+Patent Litigation.
+One of the key factors that might cause our operating results to fluctuate from quarter to quarter and from year to year is the status of our litigation with O2, Linear, Microsemi, and Micrel.
+As described beginning on page 9 of the risk factors and under "Business- Legal Proceedings" beginning on page 61, the outcome of that litigation is highly uncertain.
+We expect to continue to incur patent litigation expenses in future periods, and such expenses might fluctuate significantly from quarter to quarter due to developments in our various litigation matters.

-O2 Litigation.
-We are engaged in patent litigation in the United States and Taiwan with O2, a competitor.
-This patent litigation has had a significant impact on our financial condition and results of operations for 2003 and the first six months of 2004 including the incurrence of litigation expenses of \$3.4 million discussed below, and the posting of cash bonds with the Taiwan court of approximately \$6.1 million and the seizure of assets with a net book value of approximately \$18,000 through June 30, 2004.
-We expect the litigation to continue for the foreseeable future and to require us to continue to incur significant litigation expenses, equal to or greater than the litigation expenses we incurred in 2003 and the first six months of 2004 (\$4.3 million and \$1.5 million, respectively).
+We are engaged in patent litigation in the United States and Taiwan with O2 and in the U.S. with Linear, Microsemi, and Micrel.
+This patent litigation has had a significant impact on our financial condition and results of operations for 2003 and the nine months ended September 30, 2004 including the incurrence of litigation expenses discussed below, and, in the O2 litigation, the posting of cash bonds with the Taiwan court of approximately \$6.1 million and the seizure of assets with a net book value of approximately \$18,000 through September 30, 2004.
+We expect the litigation to continue for the foreseeable future and to require us to continue to incur significant litigation expenses, equal to or greater than the litigation expenses we incurred in 2003 and the nine months ended September 30, 2004 (\$4.3 million and \$4.8 million, respectively).
 The ultimate outcome of the litigation in Taiwan and the United States could have a significant impact on our financial condition and results of operations.
-If we prevail in the litigation in United States and Taiwan, we would see significant improvement in our expense levels once we no longer incur substantial legal fees.
+If we prevail in the litigation in United States and Taiwan, we would expect to see significant improvement in our expense levels once we no longer incur substantial legal fees.

-If we do not prevail in the litigation, either in the United States or Taiwan, we may experience a significant negative impact on our financial condition and results of operations.
+O2 Litigation.
+If we do not prevail in the O2 litigation, either in the United States or Taiwan, we may experience a significant negative impact on our financial condition and results of operations.
 Potential unfavorable outcomes include: (i) losing at trial in the United States (now scheduled for February 2005), (ii) being found by the court in Taiwan to have violated the Taiwanese injunction, (iii) losing in the court in Taiwan on O2's contention that the injunction should be expanded to include our MP 1010B product, (iv) losing in the underlying patent infringement suit against us by O2 in Taiwan, and (v) if O2 appeals the summary judgment in our favor in the United States, losing the appeal and being required to re-litigate the issue in the United States.